b-rao/stack_calc/README.md

 ## about

+To use, compile and run StackCalc.java.

-To use, input two numbers, then input an operator.
+input two numbers, then input an operator.

 For example, if you would like to calculate 5 + 2